KodzghlyCZ/shacks/README.md

 That uses the **`SHACKS_REPO`** from your session (see install above).

 **Note:** If `shacks-update` fails or aliases are not available, pull from your clone manually with `git -C /path/to/shacks pull --ff-only` (use your real clone path instead of `/path/to/shacks`).

+## Contributing

+Ideas and improvements are welcome.
+If you are comfortable with git and shell snippets, open a **pull request** (or merge request, depending on where you host a fork) with your change and a short note on what it does and why.

+If you do not write code or prefer not to touch the repo, that is fine too—open an **issue** instead.
+Describe the idea, pain point, or alias you wish you had; someone can pick it up or discuss it there.

 ## Requirements